 Series: 2009 Inscriptions on the Representative List

 Credits: Jung Sung-hun-CHA, director.
-Cultural Heritage Administration, Republic of Korea, publisher.
+Cultural Heritage Administration, Republic of Korea, producer.